Cosmo-Tech/azure-sample-webapp/doc/scenarioParametersCustomization.md

 ### Create custom input components

-Creating your own input components can be useful if you want to replace the existing factories for basic types, or if you want to add your own custom _varType_.
+Creating your own input components can be useful if you want to replace the existing components for basic types, or if you want to add your own custom _varType_.

 1. first you will need to create a React component to define the input UI and behavior (example:
    [BasicNumberInput](https://github.com/Cosmo-Tech/webapp-component-ui/blob/main/src/inputs/BasicInputs/BasicNumberInput/BasicNumberInput.js))
-1. then you must define a factory, the function that will connect the parameter data to the props of your component (example: [BasicNumberInputFactory](../src/utils/scenarioParameters/factories/inputComponentsFactories/BasicNumberInputFactory.js))
+2. then you must define an input component that will connect the parameter data to the props of your component (example: [GenericNumberInput](../src/components/ScenarioParameters/components/ScenarioParametersInputs/GenericNumberInput.js))
-1. you can then import and use this factory in the [custom factories mapping configuration file](../src/utils/scenarioParameters/custom/FactoriesMapping.js) of your application (you can override the default factories by adding generic types in the custom mapping dict)
+3. you can then import and use this component in the [custom varTypes components mapping file](../src/utils/scenarioParameters/custom/VarTypesComponentsMapping.js) of your application (you can override the default components by adding generic types in the custom mapping dict)

 ### Create custom scenario parameters tabs

-If you want to customize the layout of generated tabs, you can create your own tab factory.
+If you want to customize the layout of generated tabs, you can create your own tab component.
 You can add a specific behavior based on the id of the parameter group if you want a custom tab for only one parameter group.
-The ScenarioParametersTabsWrapper component calls a custom tabs factory if the parameters group id is declared in
+The ScenarioParametersTabsWrapper component calls a custom tabs component if the parameters group id is declared in
-`CUSTOM_PARAMETERS_GROUPS_FACTORIES_MAPPING` in [src/utils/scenarioParameters/custom/FactoriesMapping.js](../src/utils/scenarioParameters/custom/FactoriesMapping.js).
-If your custom factory needs other information than generic one, you can pass it through ScenarioParametersTabsWrapper component via `context` prop.
+`CUSTOM_PARAMETERS_GROUPS_COMPONENTS_MAPPING` in [src/utils/scenarioParameters/custom/ParametersGroupsComponentsMapping.js](../src/utils/scenarioParameters/custom/ParametersGroupsComponentsMapping.js).
+If your custom tab needs other information than generic one, you can pass it through ScenarioParametersTabsWrapper component via `context` prop.